 P.S speaking of frozen funds, watch our Facebook video recalling a merchant horror story that involved over 100k frozen by another payment processor.

-With all that being said, there are rare providers who encompass all the advantages that a modern provider like Square can offer (like no contracts or hidden fees, fast and easy signup process, and a comprehensive technology solution), as well as the advantages that some of the more traditional, established providers can offer.
+With all that being said, there are rare providers who encompass all the advantages that a modern provider like Square can offer (like no contracts or hidden fees, fast and easy signup process, custom pricing, and a comprehensive technology solution), as well as the advantages that some of the more traditional, established providers can offer customers.
 That includes lower rates, great customer service, comprehensive merchant services solution, and your own merchant account.

 Here's a hint, you've stumbled upon one such unicorn payments provider by clicking on this very article.